 Say hello to Huddly Canvas: our latest AI technology for content capture and enhancement

 At Huddly, we build tools that help teams to collaborate.
-This year at InfoComm, we are introducing Huddly Canvas, a new technology that makes it easier to use analogue whiteboards in a digital world.
+This year at InfoComm, we are introducing Huddly Canvas, a new technology that makes it easier to use analog whiteboards in a digital world.
 Canvas leverages Huddly’s powerful AI camera platform to enhance and capture content on whiteboards and we look forward to harnessing the power of Canvas to create innovative automated experiences for our users.

-At InfoComm 2019, we are showcasing some of Huddly Canvas’ capabilities with a fun interactive game and with a practical demo of how an analogue whiteboard can be brought into a digital meeting.
+At InfoComm 2019, we are showcasing some of Huddly Canvas’ capabilities with a fun interactive game and with a practical demo of how an analog whiteboard can be brought into a digital meeting.
 You can see them in action now at booth #4087, as demonstrated below by Mats Gabriel Love Johansen, Product Design Lead at Huddly.

 Analog meets digital

 Canvas has caused quite the buzz at InfoComm, with hundreds of attendees enjoying the game and demo, but what people are finding most fascinating is the coming together of cutting-edge AI camera technology with a far more simple and familiar tool – the whiteboard.
-When the analogue world meets the digital, assisted by AI, it captures people’s imagination.
+When the analog world meets the digital, assisted by AI, it captures people’s imagination.